itpp-labs/misc-addons/ir_config_parameter_multi_company/doc/index.rst

 Following parameter is shared across all companies wherever it was changed:

 * ``database.expiration_date`` -- it's used in Odoo EE

+There are cases when you changed the value for one company (for example Database expiration), but there are several companies and you forgot which one is real.
+And also this can lead to errors in the ir_config_parameter_multi_company module operation.
+In the Company properties, there are excess values that need to be removed.
+In this case, you need to do the following:

+* Activate the developer mode
+* Go to ``Settings >> General Settings >> Technical>> Parameters >> Company Properties``
+* Find the excess value (database expiration value, for example) and delete it for every company.
+Don't delete the default value.
+* Go to General ``Settings >> General Settings >> Technical>> Parameters >> System Parameters``
+* Change the value (database expiration, for example) for every company.
+It must be the same as Default value.

 Uninstallation
 ==============